jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 | ![](images/Symbol%20Language%20(2004).458.png) | ≈ | ![](images/Symbol%20Language%20(2004).459.png) |
 |------------------------------------------------|---|------------------------------------------------|

-You can also apply level limitation for on symbols shalower than the target procedure.
+You can also apply level limitation for on symbols shallower than the target procedure.

 Level limitation on deeper exclusion: